 2020: The Barons of culture and the peasant writer

 Unlike the desire to graduate, which I shared right away, I never told anyone (this is the first time I make it public), the second bet I made with myself when I was 16: one day I would have written at least a book.

 Why this bet?
 To understand this we must take into consideration the fact that leaving school at 10, my only source of knowledge and inner growth were first the comics, and then the books.
-I was obsessed with reading, one day I traded my first communion watch for some comics, imagine my parents' happiness in learning about this.
+I had a mania for reading, one day I exchanged the first communion watch for some comics, imagine the happiness of my parents in learning about this.
 I have always loved books and when I could I bought them, first, second or third hand, as long as they were legible.
-When I was a student in Pisa, on more than one occasion I used the money from my lunch to buy a book and now, in my house I find about 4.000 volumes, including novels, essays, encyclopedias and so on.
+When I was a student in Pisa, on more than one occasion I used the money from my lunch to buy a book and now, at my house I find about 4.000 volumes, including novels, essays, encyclopedias and so on.
 I have never envied other people's money, but libraries did and if I was a thief as a young man, I was a thief for books.
 The "truvature", that is the enchanting treasures, the subject of many ancient legends, in my dreams were not with chests of gold coins but shelves of ancient books.
 Writing a book meant for me to be part of that world that I have loved all my life, that of writers who achieved immortality through their works.

 But let's get back to us, in my whole life the time, unfortunately, dedicated to the study of the Italian language, is perhaps limited to a few months, not more.
 It may seem strange but it is and I will try to prove it.